MRE 103 Ruling on Evidence

 court-martial conviction record that did not indicate on its face whether the

-accused had received Booker counseling or whether mandatory review of the
+accused had received Booker counseling or whether a mandatory review of the

 conviction had taken place under Art.
 64).